sidhuharjas/weed-detection-yolov8/README.md

 ## Web App

-The final deliverable: upload an image or video of a field and get back real-time detections — bounding boxes, class labels, and confidence scores, the same output format an automated sprayer would use to decide where to spray.
+The final deliverable: upload an image or video of a field and get back real-time detections — bounding boxes, class labels, and confidence scores, the same output format an automated sprayer would use.

 - **Backend:** Flask, YOLOv8 inference with SAHI (Slicing Aided Hyper Inference) for better detection of small objects in high-resolution field images
 - **Frontend:** HTML/CSS/JS